harikrishnasunkara/CustomerDetails_BuiltWithMaven/README.md

 MUnit tests are also included.

-NOTE: If Username and Password incorrect issue exists while running the code then kindly do the following
+NOTE: If Username and Password incorrect(for Database) issue exists while running the code then kindly do the following

-1.Remove the username and password for the DB url in DB initialization 2.pelase comment the tag in the configuration xml of customersserachapiimpl.xml
+1.Remove the username and password for the DB url in Src/main/java/DB initializer.java

+2.please remove the username and password from the line conn = DriverManager.getConnection(dbURL,"sa",""); in the configuration xml of customersserachapiimpl.xml